-The Corporate Risk Management and Internal Control Area prepares an internal control report that sets out the Company's current situation at the date of the analysis of risks and controls, allowing for updating the risk and control map.
+The Corporate Risk Management and Internal Control Area prepares an Annual Report on the Effectiveness of Internal Control Procedures that sets out the Company's current situation at the date of the analysis of risks and controls, allowing for updating the risk and control map.
 This map also serves as the basis for the following internal control cycle.

-The Annual Report on the Effectiveness of Internal Control Procedures for the year 2020 which shows the results of the analysis and the action plans to improve mitigation of the most significant risks was presented to the Board of Directors, on June 29, 2021.
-At the date of issue of this report, the annual Report corresponding to the year 2021 has not yet been issued.
+The Annual Report on the Effectiveness of Internal Control Procedures for the year 2021 which shows the results of the analysis and the action plans to improve mitigation of the most significant risks was presented to the Board of Directors, on June 21st, 2022.
+At the date of issue of this report, the annual Report corresponding to the year 2022 has not yet been issued.
 The risk and control evaluation is being carried out without any relevant facts being identified for the Company.

 B.4.2.
-Compliance verification function
+Compliance function

-The compliance function identifies risks of external and internal non-compliance that may occur as a result of the Group's activity, advises as a result of such risk assessment, alerts on possible non-compliance and monitors the measures adopted for its correction, in order to ensure that the group's operations are adjusted in all areas to the general and sector-specific regulations and to the internal ones established by Solunion to achieve a global compliance environment.
+The compliance function identifies risks of external and internal non-compliance that may occur as a result of the Company's activity, advises as a result of such risk assessment, alerts on possible non-compliance and monitors the measures adopted for its correction, in order to ensure that the Company's operations are adjusted in all areas to the general and sector-specific regulations and to the internal ones established by Solunion to achieve a global compliance environment.

-The Company has a compliance policy, the latest revision of which was approved by the Board of Directors on December 17, 2021, and which describes the compliance function in the Company.
+The Company has a compliance policy, the latest revision of which was approved by the Board of Directors on September 28th, 2022, and which describes the compliance function in the Company.